ansible-middleware/flange-demo/README.md

 Three trains in the night...
 ====

-This Ansible playbooks demonstrate how to set up a 3 nodes [Wildfly](https://wildfly.org/) cluster, on a single machine, using Ansible and the [JCliff Ansible collection](https://github.com/wildfly-extras/ansible_collections_jcliff).
-On top of a fully functionnal cluster, each server will be have the appropriate JDBC driver installed for PostrgeSQL and each instance will be configured to connect to the local PostgreSQL database (also set up by the playbook).

-This set-up is higly dependend on Systemd as this software is used to manage all services (Wildfly and Postgresql).

- Note that currently it is a work in progress, the playbooks is not fully functionnal (yet)!
+This repository contains a set of Ansible based roles and playbooks to demonstrate the integration between a [Wildfly](https://wildfly.org/) cluster with an application deployed and secured using [Keycloak](https://www.keycloak.org/) and built using [JCliff Ansible collection](https://github.com/wildfly-extras/ansible_collections_jcliff).
+Note that currently it is a work in progress, the playbooks is not fully functional (yet)!

-Set up
+## Set up

-====
+The following sections describe the steps necessary to prepare your machine for execution

+### JCliff Integration

 First of all, you'll need to install the [JCliff Ansible collection](https://github.com/wildfly-extras/ansible_collections_jcliff).
 Clone the project and run the following command line: